flashcordon/big-history/Astro.md

 challenged our understanding of stellar evolution in massive stars (Vink et al. 2021), moving the focus to high-density en- vironments like massive stellar clusters, where merger cascades are most likely to happen
-- BHs, however, are elusive objects, and apart from GW emission of coalescing binary BHs, we have only two ways to detect them: indirectly, via the ra- dio, X-ray or gamma ray emissions of matter accreting onto them, or directly, by studying the orbital motion of a visi- ble companion orbiting around it in a binary system.

 - Over
 the past decades, there have been numerous indirect detec- tions of BHs as members of binaries with luminous com-